We continue moving forward with our expansion through Asia bringing online booking for train tickets in Japan.

-We support advance ticket booking for the Tokaido Shinkansen, the Sanyo Shinkansen and the Kyushu Shinkansen lines.
+We support advance ticket booking for the Hokuriku Shinkansen, the Tokaido Shinkansen, the Sanyo Shinkansen and the Kyushu Shinkansen lines.
 Ticket sale for Shinkansen trains is available from 1 month in advance.

-The Tokaido Shinkansen stretches between Tokyo and Osaka and provides access to the following stations:
+The Tokaido Shinkansen stretches between Tokyo and Osaka, providing access to the following stations: